Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Outline

 \section{Outline}

 This paper deals with the case where a sample $\X_n = \left\{X_1,\ldots,X_n\right\}\subset \R^D$ of size $n$ is randomly drawn on/around $M$.
-First, the statistical framework is described (Section \ref{Minimax_Risk_and_Optimality_section}).
-Two models are studied, one where $\X_n \subset M$ and the other where $\X_n$ contains outliers.
-We build a simplicial complex $\hat{M}_{\mathtt{TDC}}(\X_n)$ ambient isotopic to $M$ and achieving a rate of approximation for the Hausdorff distance $\dd_\mathrm{H}(M,\hat{M}_{\mathtt{TDC}})$, with bounds holding uniformly over a class of submanifolds satisfying a reach regularity condition.
-The derived rate of convergence is minimax optimal (Section \ref{Minimax_Risk_and_Optimality_section}) in the model without outliers.
-With outliers,similar estimators $\hat{M}_{\mathtt{TDC \delta}}$ and $\hat{M}_{\mathtt{TDC +}}$ are built. $\hat{M}_{\mathtt{TDC}}$, $\hat{M}_{\mathtt{TDC \delta}}$ and $\hat{M}_{\mathtt{TDC +}}$ are based on the Tangential Delaunay Complex (Section \ref{tangential_delaunay_complex_section}), that is first proved to be stable (Section \ref{stability_section}) via an interpolation result.
-For this purpose, a method to estimate tangent spaces and to remove outliers based on local Principal Component Analysis (PCA) is proposed (Section \ref{tangent_space_estimation_and_denoising_procedure}).
+First, the statistical framework is described (Section \ref{statistical_model_section}) together with minimax optimality (Section \ref{subsec:minimax_risk}).
+Then, the main results are stated (Section \ref{subsec:main_results}).

+Two models are studied, one where $\X_n$ is corrupted with additive noise, and one where $\X_n$ contains outliers.
+We build a simplicial complex $\hat{M}_{\mathtt{TDC}}(\X_n)$ ambient isotopic to $M$ and we derive the rate of approximation for the Hausdorff distance $\dd_{H}(M,\hat{M}_{\mathtt{TDC}})$, with bounds holding uniformly over a class of submanifolds satisfying a reach regularity condition.
+The derived rate of convergence is minimax optimal if the amplitude $\sigma$ of the additive noise is small.
+With outliers, similar estimators $\hat{M}_{\mathtt{TDC \delta}}$ and $\hat{M}_{\mathtt{TDC +}}$ are built. $\hat{M}_{\mathtt{TDC}}$, $\hat{M}_{\mathtt{TDC \delta}}$ and $\hat{M}_{\mathtt{TDC +}}$ are based on the Tangential Delaunay Complex (Section \ref{tangential_delaunay_complex_section}), that is first proved to be stable (Section \ref{stability_section}) via an interpolation result.
+A method to estimate tangent spaces and to remove outliers based on local Principal Component Analysis (PCA) is proposed (Section \ref{tangent_space_estimation_and_denoising_procedure}).
 We conclude with general remarks and possible extensions (Section \ref{conclusion}). {{For ease of exposition, all the proofs are placed in the appendix.}}